godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 We then get all of the nodes and assign them to their respective variables.

-Next add some exceptions to the :ref:`Raycast <class_Raycast>` so the turret cannot hurt itself.
+Next we add some exceptions to the :ref:`Raycast <class_Raycast>` so the turret cannot hurt itself.

-Then we make both flash meshes invisible to start, since we are not going to be firing during ``_ready``.
+Then we make both flash meshes invisible at start, since we are not going to be firing during ``_ready``.

 We then get the smoke particles node and assign it to the ``smoke_particles`` node.
 We also set ``emitting`` to ``false`` to assure the particles are not emitting until the turret is broken.